 2. Using a Universal Cuff

-If you’re experiencing difficulties holding a pen or pencil after stroke, we highly recommend you practice developing your grip by using a universal cuff.
+If you’re experiencing difficulties holding a pen or pencil after stroke, using a universal cuff may assist with maintaining a functional grip on the pen.

 By sliding your writing utensil inside the slits of the universal cuff, you create a handle that helps ensure your writing utensil will not drop, even if you lose your grip on it.